24 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 22. PRIVATE KRKA NATIONAL PARK & WINE TASTING

 Located just over an hour from Split, Krka offers cascading waterfalls, crystal clear water swimming pools, lakes and lush forest surrounds!
-Krka National Park is idyllic and well worth an alternative day trip from the coast, the waterfalls are so beautiful and there are walking paths if you’re not keen to get wet!
+Krka National Park is lush to walk around and swim!

-I love this private Krka tour because it includes a stop in Skradin for wine and local charcuterie tastings -and a wander through the vineyards!
-It’s not possible to do anything like this yourself without local knowledge and a good car!
+I love this Krka tour because it includes a boat trip on the lake and a stop in Skradin for wine and local charcuterie tastings -and a wander through the vineyards!
+An organised tour is the smoothest option for this remote area, we decided a private tour would suit our style best and it was incredible!

 23. ISLAND HOPPING BOAT TOUR

-The scenery on this tour is phenomenal, and you spend a decent amount of time in each location, such as Hvar Town, 1.5 hours to wander and grab lunch.
-I recommend it over other tours suggesting 6 islands or wasting time at the blue cave near Vis Island – it’s too far and best visited from Hvar or Vis, even so, the islands are the real highlights!
+The scenery on this tour is phenomenal, and you spend a good amount of time in each location, such as Hvar Town, 1.5 hours to wander and grab lunch.
+I recommend it over other large group tours of 30+, small groups or private trips are easier and much more organised, trust me!

-Book your spot on this incredible 5-island full-day speed boat trip in advance!
+Important!
+Book your spot on this incredible 5-island full-day speed boat trip in advance, this is a hugely popular boat trip in the summer months!

 24. EXPLORE THE HERITAGE TOWN OF TROGIR

-Trogir is a beautiful heritage town less than an hour from Split, and it even bears striking similarities to Split along the waterfront (but even more attractive).
-I recommend visiting Trogir as the whole area is postcard perfect, there’s plenty of charm in the cobbled old town, including squares and lanes filled with cafes, boutiques and terraces!
+Trogir is a beautiful heritage town less than an hour from Split, and it even bears striking similarities to Split along the waterfront.
+Truly, the whole area is postcard perfect, there’s plenty of charm in the cobbled old town, including squares and lanes filled with cafes, boutiques and terraces!

-To get there you can catch an Uber or book the bus, however if you are short on time and haven’t visited the Blue Lagoon you can do a great 5 hour 3 island tour that covers both places and a cool luxurious beach bar on Ciovo island!
+To get there you can catch an Uber or book the bus online, however if you are short on time and haven’t visited the Blue Lagoon you can do a great 5 hour 3 island tour that covers both places and includes unspoilt islands and a cool luxurious beach bar on Ciovo!

 THINGS TO DO IN SPLIT CROATIA FAQ